josros/springbootstrap/Readme.md

 # Bootstrap architecture for spring boot applications

 This is a **Blueprint** for spring boot applications.
-The [sample application](demo-service-one/Readme.md) demonstrates a strict but powerful 3-layer **Component Architecture** based on a simple **Hello World** example.
+The [sample application](demo-service-one/Readme.md) demonstrates a strict, but powerful 3-layer **Component Architecture** based on a simple **Hello World** example.

 The project is fully integrated with **Docker**, due to the use of the *docker-maven-plugin*.
 It shows a possible interpretation of **RESTfulness** and it can easily be integrated with **Microservice** frameworks such as the [Spring Cloud Netflix](https://cloud.spring.io/spring-cloud-netflix/) stack.

-Besides it contains configuration for static code analysis (checkstyle) and code formatting.
+Besides, it contains configuration for static code analysis (checkstyle) and code formatting.

-Furthermore it illustrates how to externalize common functionality into library projects and how they can be used within different applications.
+Furthermore the repository illustrates how to externalize common functionality into library projects and how they can be used within different applications.

 # Executive Summary